 There’s Hope for Rain Friday & Saturday

 - Wednesday, 12 December 2012 07:54

-- Jenny Brown
+- Written by Jenny Brown

 A series of upper level lows will move across from the southwest over the weekend beginning on Friday.
 Rain chances for the state are not epic, but there’s hope…and we’ll take it.
 Pictures are better than nerdy words sometimes, so I’ve arranged a series of forecast graphics below which outlines where and when the rain is expected to fall based on current forecast model trends.
 Both the European model and the American models are not all that consistent with the timing, but they both have been consistent with the chances for rain.
 The biggest inhibiting factor continues to be a lack of moisture across the state.
 Available moisture in the atmosphere is one of the primary ingredients needed for rain and storm development.
 With dewpoints currently in the teens, 20’s and 30’s across the state, these systems just don’t have much to work with.
 If somehow this series of lows deepens (gets stronger), slows down, or can tap more into a band of sub-tropical moisture out in the Pacific and carry that up across Mexico and over Texas, we’ll have better chances.
 We will continue to watch the trends and keep y’all informed.